 Marja Ahti (b.
 1981) is a Swedish-Finnish composer and sound artist based in Turku, Finland.
 Ahti works with field recordings and other acoustic sound material combined with synthesizers and electronic feedback in order to find the space where these sounds start to communicate.
 She makes music that rides on waves of slowly warping harmonies and mutating textures – rough edged, yet precise compositions, rich in detail.
 Ahti has presented her music in many different contexts around Europe, in Japan and the United States.
 She is currently active in the duo Ahti & Ahti with her partner Niko-Matti Ahti and in the artist/organizer collective Himera.

-L: You just released a new record, “The Current Inside,” on the Hallow Ground label.
+Leah: You just released a new record, “The Current Inside,” on the Hallow Ground label.
 I’ve been going on early morning walks here in Providence, where spring is in full bloom, to listen to it on headphones.
 I have really enjoyed it!
 It’s been great to listen to it outdoors, too, as the entire record brings the listener straight into a series of environments.
 In the record’s five pieces, you guide us through each “medium,” if we can use that word.

 Several things about the record struck me immediately.
 Each piece feels quite narrative, or descriptive.
 This was true of your last album, too.
 But “The Current Inside” references more specific elements, whereas your last record, “Vegetal Negatives” (2019), felt more associative or abstract.
 The titles on the new record are clear cues, but the sounds do incredible work to transport us into, and through, five generally un-inhabitable environments: different altitudes of the atmosphere; electrical currents; within fluctuating streams; beneath a lake; within, or around, a sundial.
 I also noticed that each of these sonically lush pieces, despite mostly being named after “natural” referents, weave together both natural and machine-like sounds.
 Some parts feel dark, ominous; other parts, less so.
 To me, the record seems to acknowledge how inseparable nature and machines/technology now are.
 But you don’t seem critical of that fact; electricity, after all, is part of nature.

 What you’re saying about nature and technology being inseparable – that’s just our everyday experience, isn’t it?
 You’re putting a cord into the wall and water into your water boiler to make a cup of tea.
 Electricity is after all not a human invention, we’re just harnessing it.
 Everyday sensations like touch and friction are interactions between electric fields on the atomic scale.
 The Earth’s magnetic field is a natural dynamo of circulating currents that are interacting with electromagnetic action in the sun, affecting the winds in the atmosphere, affecting the oceanic currents and so forth.
 It’s very basic, everyday experience, and at the same time planetary scale phenomena.
-I like looking at the basic things.
-I’m exploring what is at hand in my immediate surroundings and use it as a spring board or metaphor for seeing how a seemingly remote phenomena is also inside you as well as the other way around.
+I like looking at the most basic things.
+I’m exploring what is at hand in my immediate surroundings and use it as a spring board or sometimes metaphor for seeing how a seemingly remote phenomena is also inside you as well as the other way around.
 Constructions of something large and far, made up of pieces of something small and close.
 There’s no ‘over there’.

 I actually don’t see my music as dark nor ominous, but how you experience the record is of course very much valid.
 I’m not actively trying to make either dark nor light moods.
-What interests me more is something less clear-cut, something in between ‘finished’ or agreed upon emotional signifiers.
+What interests me more is something less clear-cut, something in between finished or agreed upon emotional signifiers.
 I like music that hasn’t already decided what the listener should feel, but rather nudges you somewhere else.
 It doesn’t really have to evoke emotions at all, it can also be just the beauty of forms or a poetic way of combining things.
 I guess my approach is to neither try to create emotions nor avoid them.
-On my end, I like to keep the focus on exploration rather than expression, because the latter will arise anyways as my body, my habits and the technology I’ve ended up using are inevitable filters in the process.
+On my end, I like to keep the focus on exploration rather than expression.
+The latter will arise anyways as my body, my habits and the technology I’ve ended up using are inevitable filters in the process.

 L: I’m curious about your idea that music doesn’t need to invoke or label emotions, and that it can rather be about the forms themselves: how these different elements combine into musical narrative, loosely speaking.
 That approach prioritizes giving the listener a full aural experience, and asks them to find their own meaning in that experience.